mozaik-association/mozaik/docs/2Structure_module.md

 !!! example "Examples"

-    In the internal structure of the political party, the power level is represented by the distribution of competences in the political party:
+    In the internal structure of a political party, the power level is represented by the distribution of competences in the political party:

     - The cities
-    - The provinces
+    - The district in each city
-    - The districts
+    - A group of cities
-    - The national
+    - National level

     In the political structure of Belgium, the power level is represented by the distribution of competences between the federated entities: